-Registration and Payment- Registration is the process of selecting courses on Aeorion (with an Advisor or Programme Coordinator) and then proceeding to the Cashier to make payment.
-A student may pay in full or pay for one or two courses (depending on the number of courses he/she will for that be doing that semester) and the annual miscellaneous fee.
+Registration and Payment-

+Registration is the process of selecting courses on Aeorion (with an Advisor or Programme Coordinator) and then proceeding to the Cashier to make payment.
+A student may pay in full or pay for one or two courses (depending on the number of courses that he/she will be doing for that semester) and the annual miscellaneous fee.
 Registration takes place only after full payment is made or the required deposit along with the financial arrangement which is done in the Student Financial Services (SFS) department.
-Students should register at the Campus where they are taking classes or where the Programme is offered.